Resources for Early ACCESS Service Coordinators

 Question: What is the minimum information needed to make a referral to Early ACCESS?

-Answer: In order to make a referral, the parent must be informed of the referral and agree to sharing information.
+Answer: This Referral Tutorial video provides information on making a referral for children under the age of three to Early ACCESS.
+In order to make a referral, the parent must be informed of the referral and agree to sharing information.
 Required information includes:

 • Child’s first and last name